fiskaltrust/rollout-doc/middleware/step-by-step/5-rollout-scenario-with-terminals/README.md

 1. an SCU
 2. a number of queues, each for one cash terminal, all using the same previous SCU
-3. a cashbox, containing the SCU and all cashboxes
+3. a cashbox, containing the SCU and all queues